iot-nova/wifi-speaker/README.md

 - CPU Frequency: 160 Mhz
 - IwIP Variant: "v2 Higher Bandwidth" or "v1.4 Open Source"

-## ARDUINO LIBRARIES USED
+### ARDUINO LIBRARIES USED
 - ESP8266Wifi
-- ESP8266Audio - Not in the library manager but can be found here: https://github.com/earlephilhower/ESP8266Audio
+- ESP8266Audio - Currently (03/05/2019) not in the library manager but can be found here: https://github.com/earlephilhower/ESP8266Audio
 - ESP8266WebServer